Philipp Otto Runge

+Education

 Runge was born in 1777 in Wolgast, a town in northeast Germany on the Baltic Sea (Swedish Pomerania at that time).
 He contracted pulmonary tuberculosis at an early age and was in frail health throughout his life.
 As a youth he attended a school headed by Ludwig Gotthard Kosegarten.
 His father was a successful merchant and ship owner and Philipp and his older brother Daniel were groomed to follow him in his business.
-Daniel moved to Hamburg to manage a branch of the family business and Philipp soon followed to serve as an apprentice (ca. 1793 – 96).
+Daniel moved to Hamburg to manage a branch of the family business and Philipp soon followed to serve as an apprentice circa 1793–1796.
 There he began making contact with poets, publishers, and art collectors such as Matthias Claudius, Friedrich Gottlieb Klopstock, Justus Perthes, and Johannes Michael Speckter who encouraged Runge in the arts, philosophy, and intellectual interests.
 He started taking drawing lessons in Hamburg in 1797 with Heinrich Joachim Herterich and Gerdt Hardorff the Elder and it was only after several years in Hamburg, in his early twenties, that Runge decided on a career as an artist.

 Runge studied painting for three years at the Copenhagen Academy (now the Royal Danish Academy of Fine Arts), from 1798 to1801 with Jens Juel and Nicolai Abildgaard, where Caspar David Friedrich, three years his senior, had recently preceded him.
 Runge then attended the Dresden Academy of Fine Arts from 1801 to 1804 studying with Anton Graff and making contact with a broader circle of figures in the burgeoning Romantic movement.
 The poet and writer Ludwig Tieck was particularly influential in introducing Runge to new literature and the mystical ideas of Jakob Böhme and Novalis.
 Runge met Pauline Bassenge in Dresden in 1801 when she was 16 years old.
 They were married in Dresden on April 3, 1804, and soon moved back to Hamburg.
 They had four children, the youngest born after Runge's death.
 Runge died of consumption (tuberculosis) in 1810, at the age 33, his life's work spanning little more than ten years.
 Much of his surviving work was donated to the Hamburger Kunsthalle by his widow Pauline Runge née Bassenge in 1872.